web3masons/lets-keep-etc-classic/README.md

 Apart from the images, this document is released to the Public Domain under CC0 (No Rights Reserved) - you are free to copy it, remix it, resell it, do whatever you want with it, and attribution is not required.

+### Updates

+If this document is edited over time, a summary of the changes will be made here:

+- 2021.09.09: Mention that 5 year time limit is not part of ECIP

 ## The Treasury Proposal

 Originally introduced in August 2020, The Treasury Proposal, most recently known as [Ethereum Classic Improvement Proposal #1098](https://ecips.ethereumclassic.org/ECIPs/ecip-1098) is presented as a way to secure funding for development of Ethereum Classic.